Board of Trustees

 (Bio coming soon)

-Gregory Layton was elected to be the Student Body President of Dixie State University for the 2014-15 academic year.
+Matthew M. Devore was elected as Student Body President of Dixie State University for the 2015-16 academic year.

 Jon Pike has served on the DSU Board of Trustees since 2009, and served as Board Vice Chair from April 2012 to November 2013.